A hybrid minimizing movement and neural network approach to Willmore flow: Numerical experiments

+In summary, the network-based MCF scheme positions itself between the semi-implicit and the fully implicit finite element scheme in terms of accuracy.

 In two dimensions, the evolution of a circle with initial radius $r$ under Willmore flow is given at time $\tau$ by a circle with radius $R_W(r,\tau) = \sqrt[^4]{r^4 + 2\tau}$.
-In \autoref{fig:ConvergenceTestWFCircle}, the error of our hybrid scheme based on \autoref{eq:discrete_willmore_flow_energy}, \autoref{eq:mcf_operator_discrete} is displayed averaging over the same set of initial radii as in \autoref{fig:ConvergenceTestMCF}.
-Again, the different line-styles (solid, dashed, dotted) correspond to the different methods for solving the inner MCF problem (hybrid, finite element implicit and semi-implicit).
+In \autoref{fig:ConvergenceTestWF} in the top left, the error of our hybrid scheme based on \autoref{eq:discrete_willmore_flow_energy}, \autoref{eq:mcf_operator_discrete} is displayed, averaging over the same set of initial radii as in \autoref{fig:ConvergenceTestMCF}.
+Again, the different line styles (solid, dashed, dotted) correspond to the different methods for solving the inner MCF problem (hybrid, finite element implicit and semi-implicit).
 As shown in \cite{FrRuWi11}, for $\eps=2h$ ($h=\tfrac{1}{n}$), the nested Willmore scheme suffers from numerical instabilities.
 Hence, we only consider the error evolution for $n=256,\, 512$ and for fixed $\eps = 2^{-6}$.

 To test our scheme not only on circles, on which the networks were trained, we applied the hybrid scheme to initial data given as the phase field approximation of a rectangle sized $0.4\times 0.2$.
 Since there is no known analytic solution for Willmore flow in this case, we compare the results to a solution of the nested finite element scheme by Franken \etal \cite{FrRuWi11} on a much finer resolution ($n=2048$).
+The corresponding error evolution is displayed in \autoref{fig:ConvergenceTestWF} on the top right.
+In addition, we tested our scheme for the cross-shaped initial condition, whose MCF evolution is already examined in \autoref{fig:ConvergenceTestMCFcross}.
+Again, we compared to the solution of the nested scheme with $n=2048$, cf.~\autoref{fig:ConvergenceTestWF} on the bottom left.

-The corresponding error evolution is displayed in \autoref{fig:ConvergenceTestWFRectangle}.
-In both experiments, we observe that our hybrid approach performs noticeably better than the nested scheme using a semi-implicit finite element approach for the inner MCF problem, while the fully implicit nested finite element scheme from \cite{FrRuWi11} remains the most accurate.
-This mirrors the observations for MCF.
+In all three experiments, we observe that our hybrid approach performs noticeably better than the nested scheme from \cite{FrRuWi11} using a semi-implicit finite element approach for the inner MCF problem, while the fully implicit nested finite element scheme remains the most accurate.
+This mirrors the observations for MCF in the circle experiment.

+Regarding computing time, our hybrid scheme clearly outperforms both finite element schemes. \autoref{tab:PerformanceCross} displays the time required to compute the $128$ time steps for the evolution of the cross shape, with an online computing time of our hybrid scheme more than $20$ times faster.
+Here, the computing time of the offline training of the neural operator has not been taken into account.
+However, once the model is trained, our experiments indicate that the reduction in computing time appears to be independent of different choices of the initial data.